-The UCC operates in a university setting that has been physically structured to avoid any restriction of access to individuals with mobility/ambulation concerns.
+The UCC operates in university setting that has been physically structured to avoid any restriction of access to individuals with problems in mobility/ambulation.
 The UCC does not discriminate in its employment policies on any grounds that are not relevant to success in the internship and/or the profession.